mila-mash/kottans-frontend/README.md

 ## Intro to HTML & CSS ##

 It took me longer than I expected.
 But I've made it through [1st](front-end-basics/intro-to-html-and-css/week-1.png) and [2nd](front-end-basics/intro-to-html-and-css/week-2.png) weeks of Introduction to Responsive Design.
 First lessons in [Learn HTML](front-end-basics/intro-to-html-and-css/learn-html.jpg) and [Learn CSS](front-end-basics/intro-to-html-and-css/learn-css.jpg) are done as well.
-I will continue doing tasks there bbut first I will try to continue my way on this course.
+I will continue doing tasks there but first I will try to continue my way on this course.
+Also, I watched 3-15 videos from [this playlist](https://www.youtube.com/playlist?list=PLM6XATa8CAG4F9nAIYNS5oAiPotxwLFIr).
+I tried to do all the tasks from the description of the videos and I can see that browsers can be annoying.